swizzin/docs.swizzin.ltd/docs/applications/autodl.md

 ```bash main
 /etc/systemd/system/irssi@.service
 ```
-As a multiuser script, you must call it with the username to change the service status for.
+As a multi-user script, you must call it with the username to change the service status for.

 <!--DOCUSAURUS_CODE_TABS-->
 <!--Start-->